xoikia/ColorDetection/README.md

 # ColorDetection

-Color Detection is the process of identifying colors, we humans can easily identify colors, but for a computer its not the case, When a computer process a image they just read the pixels values ranging from 0 - 255.
-Any color for them is just a rnumber between this range.
-In this ColorDetection project we get the name of the color by just clicking over the portion in the image.
-We will use a csv file which have colors with their names and their pixels value.
-Then we will calculate the distance of the pixels to each colors in the file and finally select the one which has the minimal distance.
+Colour Detection is the process of identifying colours, we humans can easily identify colours, but for a computer, it's not the case, When a computer process an image they just read the pixels values ranging from 0 - 255.
+Any colour for them is just a number between this range.
+In this ColorDetection project, we get the name of the colour by just clicking over the portion in the image.
+We will use a CSV file that has colours with their names and their pixels value.
+Then we will calculate the distance of the pixels to each colour in the file and finally select the one which has the minimal distance.

 ## DATASET